 Calle Tron, 1961, 30135, Venice

 Zucca means pumpkin, a nod to the restaurant’s focus on vegetarianism (you can’t have a ‘best restaurants in Venice guide’ without mentioning a veggie-friendly place).
 It’s a small restaurant, with room inside for just 35 guests, and well off the beaten path, despite its central location.
-There are 3 chefs who work here, so the menu changes daily, depending on which chef is working.
-The food is creative; menu items like pumpkin flan, zucchini and almond lasagna and asparagus soup regularly crop up.
+3 chefs work here, so the menu changes daily, depending on which chef is working.
+The food is creative; menu items like pumpkin flan, zucchini almond lasagna, and asparagus soup regularly crop up.
 All the food is seasonal and freshly prepared.
 A perfect change to Venice’s seafood culture.

 S. Croce, 1762, 30135, Venice